Islandora/scyllaridae/README.md

 # scyllaridae

-Any microservice that takes stdin as input to a command streams stdout can use scyllaridae to facilitate its execution.
+Any command that takes stdin as input and streams its output to stdout can use scyllaridae.

 ## Adding a new microservice